Free Willy 2: The Adventure Home: Production

-In November 1993, producer Lauren Shuler Donner and her husband and co-executive producer Richard Donner were pursuing active development of a sequel to Free Willy following the breakout success of the first film, but unlike the first film, the orca was fully animatronic.
+In November 1993, producer Lauren Shuler Donner and her husband and co-executive producer Richard Donner were pursuing active development of a sequel to Free Willy following the breakout success of the first film.
+Unlike the first film, the orca was fully animatronic, while the Free Willy Keiko Foundation devised a plan to bring Keiko to the Oregon Coast Aquarium where he would be rehabilitated from poor health.
+However, Keiko makes an uncredited appearance as Willy via an archival clip.

 Jason James Richter returned to reprise his role as Jesse after renegotiating the original sequel option from the first film from $150,000 to $1.5 million with an option for a third sequel.
+Filming commenced in Astoria, Oregon, and the San Juan Islands between April and August 1994, with additional filming taking place in California.
+The LA84 Foundation/John C. Argue Swim Stadium was used to film the majority of the underwater scenes with the mini-whale animatronics.